 The criteria for designating an orphan medicinal product in the European Union, are similar in principle to those in the United States.
 Under Article 3 of Regulation (EC) 141/2000, a medicinal product may be designated as orphan if (1) it is intended for the diagnosis, prevention or treatment of a life-threatening or chronically debilitating condition; (2) either (a) such condition affects no more than five in 10,000 persons in the European Union when the application is made, or (b) the product, without the benefits derived from orphan status, would not generate sufficient return in the European Union to justify investment; and (3) there exists no satisfactory method of diagnosis, prevention or treatment of such condition authorized for marketing in the European Union, or if such a method exists, the product will be of significant benefit to those affected by the condition, as defined in Regulation (EC) 847/2000.
-Orphan medicinal products are eligible for financial incentives such as reduction of fees or fee waivers and are, upon grant of a marketing authorization, entitled to ten years of market exclusivity for the approved therapeutic indication.
+Orphan medicinal products are eligible for financial incentives such as reduction of fees or fee waivers and are, upon grant of a marketing authorization for marketing authorization.
 The application for orphan designation must be submitted before the application for marketing authorization.
-The application application if the orphan designation has been granted, but not if the designation is still pending at the time the marketing authorization is submitted.
+The application if the orphan designation has been granted, but not if the designation is still pending at the time the marketing authorization is submitted.
 Orphan designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.